 - Self-regulation strategies and resources are introduced carefully and given dedicated instructional time.
 In mini-lessons, teachers will illustrate the benefit of a writing strategy or resource with personal reference to their own experience as a writer, before modelling and encouraging the children to use it that day if possible.
 The strategies and techniques are offered in the spirit of a fellow writer sharing their own writerly knowledge and their ‘tricks’.

 - Teachers make use of their working walls for ‘advertising’ and sharing self-regulation strategies taught in previous mini-lessons.

 Reviewing your practice:questions to consider

-- Do you develop and share your own writerly knowledge and strategies by being a writer-teacher?
+- How do you develop and share your own writerly knowledge and strategies by being a writer-teacher?

-- Do you discuss the benefits of a writing strategy or resource?
+- How do you discuss the benefits of a writing strategy or resource?

-- Do you model, encourage and then review children’s use of self-regulated development strategies to write independently?
+- How do you model, encourage and then review children’s use of self-regulated development strategies to write independently?

-- Do you ensure children have access to resources that will aid them in being more self-regulating?
+- How do you ensure children have access to resources that will aid them in being more self-regulating?

 Examples from the classroom